-Establishing your own named, endowed fund with the Central Susuqehanna Community Foundation is a very easy process.
-Often, only one meeting is required to establish a fund.
+Establishing your own endowed fund with Community Giving Foundation is a very easy process.
+Often, only one meeting is required to start a fund.
 Personal, named funds can be established for as little as $10,000*.
-Funds can be added to at anytime.
-Gifts now or planned gifts or bequests can be used to create a named fund for a variety of fund options.
+Contributions can be added to the fund at any time.
+Current or planned gifts can be used to create a named fund for a variety of fund options.
 What fund works best for your charitable interests?

 Field of Interest Funds

-Agency EndowmentsPermanently restricted funds for the benefit of a designated not for profit organization.
-An agency endowment may be created by the organization or may be a designated fund created by a loyal donor.
+These funds are restricted funds for the benefit of a designated 501(c)(3) nonprofit organization or government entity.
+An agency endowment fund may be created by the organization or by a donor in partnership with the organization.

-Provide a lsting tribute and permanent legacy in honor of a loved one.
-Any type of fund listed above can be used as a Memorial Fund.
-Family and friends can actively participate in establishing a Memorial Fund through memorial contributions.
+Provide a lasting tribute and permanent legacy in honor of a loved one.
+Any type of fund listed above can be used as a memorial fund.
+Family and friends can actively participate in establishing these funds through memorial contributions.
 Additional contributions to funds can be made at any time.
 Memorial contributions can also be accepted for any existing fund within the Foundation.

 For More Information